Step 22 – Deceased Estate Administration Guide

 - Pet insurance etc.

 If life insurances were in place, there may be an insurance claim benefit payable.
-Check with the relevant insurer about this before cancelling to make sure you can still claim at a later stage as described in Step 25 – Claim Insurance & Other Benefits.
+Check with the relevant insurer about this before cancelling to make sure you can still claim at a later stage as described in Step 25 – Claiming Life Insurance & Other Benefits.

 If a real estate or vehicle was or will be transferred to the surviving joint owner, then that person is responsible to pay for insurance from the transfer date onwards.

-If the deceased had a vehicle lease agreement, you will need to check with the leasing company about the terms and conditions to determine your options.
+If the deceased had a vehicle lease agreement, you will need to check with the leasing company about the lease obligations after death to determine your options.

-If the deceased person was renting their home and you have not dealt with the rental agreement yet, you should read Step 16.4 – Rental Property.
-You should notify the relevant parties and end the agreement if you can, depending your State/Territory legislation as outlined in Step 16.4, and stop paying rent as soon as possible.
+If the deceased person was renting their home and you have not dealt with the rental agreement yet, you should read Step 16.6 – Rental Property.
+You should notify the relevant parties and end the agreement if you can, depending your state/territory legislation as outlined in Step 16.6, to stop paying rent as soon as possible.

 There may be a raft of other services and subscriptions the deceased may have utilised.
-A good way to find out about such regular payments is to check the bank statements as outlined in Step 19.6 – Bank Statements.Some other common services may be:
+A good way to find out about such regular payments is to check the bank statements as outlined in Step 19.10 – How to Get Bank Statements of the Deceased.Some other common services may be:

 - Sport Clubs